-Extended dealer warranties can sound great in the showroom, but the devil is in the detail.
+Extended dealer warranties can sound great in the showroom, but the devil is in the details.
 Dealer extended warranties often require you to have the car serviced exclusively by the dealer who sells you the car, and missing a scheduled service can void the warranty.
 They can also be very restrictive in what they cover.

 Extended factory warranties are usually less restrictive than dealer warranties, but you still need to read the terms and conditions carefully before signing.
 In most cases the standard three- or five-year warranty is good enough.

 Rustproofing and paint protection

 Rustproofing and paint protection raise the question: isn't the car already rustproofed?
 The answer is yes.
-New cars are treated at the factory and any rust problems should be covered by the warranty.
+New cars are treated at the factory and any rust problems should be covered by warranty.
 Unless you live next to the sea or like to drive along the beach, don't opt for extra rustproofing.

 Paintwork is also covered by warranty for major problems and shouldn't need anything more than an occasional clean and polish.
-Dealers often charge several hundred dollars for paint and rust protection; if you really want this extra treatment, you can get it aftermarket (or even do it yourself) for much less.
+Dealers often charge several hundred dollars for paint and rust protection; if you really want this extra treatment, you can get it aftermarket (or even do it yourself) for much less money.